soldag/SMM-CompromisedAccountDetection/README.md

 ./run_app_dev.sh
 ```

 The app runs on port 5000.
-It takes a twitter user id as input and uses the perceptron classifier.
+It takes a twitter user id as input and uses the decision tree classifier.
 By settings query parameter `demo=1`, some external tweets are inserted randomly into the timeline of the user, which should be detected by the app.